 BROADENING, not for inclusion: 28

+endsection

+0. The paper, version 17:42 02Sep2011:

 4. Grand solar episodes in civilization-altering contexts

-For considering this, a return is made to points taken up in earlier chapters on Nature and civilization.
+For considering this, a return is made to points taken up in earlier chapters on Nature and civilization, that the course of history

-Academically, any solar episodic impact (for the weaker or stronger, grand or “normal”) upon humanity can be taken in two important and usual ways:
+can be idealized as being driven by:

-as something Nature impresses upon the human race (Nature determines the total course).
-Or
+Natural disasters and changes in the environment (Nature determines the total course);

-it can seen as something humans are always either immune or fated to, and humans ply their own total course, regardless of Nature, usually in thanks to great leaders or political systems or both.
+Human initiative – for example, great leaders, political systems, or both;

 The former is classical environmental determinism.
 The latter is pure Plato.

-theories/ views of history and its drivers]
+[Howell – see “broadening comments” on theories/ views of history and its drivers]

-So the position taken in this book will consist of neither extreme (and non, as opposed to anti, academic).
-The analysis and view will be, rather, a matching of the two.
+With respect to solar episodic impacts (for the weaker or stronger, grand or “normal”) the analysis and view will be, rather, an inclusion of the two simple lines of thinking, natural and human centric, augmented by a broader perspective.
 No claim is made to some kind of modality or modulus compelling human behavior or temperaments into one mode or another, determined by a set geographical locations or even a set form of what could be called regular climate or socio-political conditions, laws, or wise rulers.
 As we understood in the contemplation and comprehension of deep time in Chapter 1, we knew Nature to be a constant constraint as well as a willing assistant to society and its individual and collective behavior.
 We saw that humanity adapts and tries to overcome or at to least assimilate climatic severity of any kind.
 In fact, humans perhaps thrive on just such a challenge and use various natural conditions as pretexts for exploration and colonization as much as they would socio-political/religious ones.

 To approach this subject, we look at the entire Holocene Epoch in this chapter, starting from the end of the deep ice age of over 11,700 B.P. but more closely from c.
 8,000 years ago. then closer still from c.
 1,600 years ago to the present.
-Various factors will be looked at from the data of 1,600 to now: the tendency toward cultivation and the enhancement of this, plagues/epidemics and their lengthsernations”] , and warfare – this latter, extrapolated from the data on historical grounds, taken at the beginnings and ends of various empires, dynasties. republics, regimes, archaeologicual horizons, and so on.have to check the lists of the 7 and 10 plagues – biblical should be easy.
-The issue is that it seems thehaven't really checked this... they certainly are in the Bible – I'm absolutely not religious, but I ]
+Various factors will be looked at from the data of 1,600 to now: the tendency toward cultivation and the enhancement of this, the classic 7 “plagues” (drought, flood, fire, insect (eg locust) swarms, crop and human disease, and war; ignoring for now the 3 BIG “mythical” plagues – earth upheavals, prolonged darkness/extreme winds, thunderbolts and rock showers) and their lengths.
+[Howell link to Yaskell's similar original comments later on on “solar hibernations”] – ??As a proxy for warfare, we start with?? this latter, extrapolate historical data for the beginnings and ends of various empires, dynasties, republics, regimes, archaeological horizons, and so on.
+[Howell – I have to check the lists of the 7 and 10 plagues – biblical should be easy.
+The issue is that it seems they also tend to be temporally associated, though I haven't really checked this... they certainly are in the Bible – I'm absolutely not religious, but I now have far more respect for the historical veracity of the bible than all but a handful of historians and scientists...]

+Proxies for sun, astronomy, and climate

 [Howell suggestion - perhaps this is best placed in an Appendix.
 My guess is that ths may already be addressed elsewhere in your book:

 In looking at how solar or astronomical factors have influenced climate and civilisations at different timescales and within different regions, we must use “proxies” (substitutes) for solar activity, as we do not have consistent, quality, unambiguous data on historical timescales.
-A very few of the of proxy information sources are described below:
+A very few of the large number of sources of proxy information sources are described below: